carynd/carynd/README.md

 ---

-- 🎓 I’m currently pursuing my **Master’s in Computer Science at Northeastern University (Khoury College)**,
+- 🎓 I’m currently pursuing my **Master’s in Computer Science at Northeastern University (Khoury College of Computer Sciences)**,
   specializing in **Software Engineering, Systems Design, and Cloud Infrastructure**.

 - 💻 With 2+ years of experience across **Backend & Full-Stack Development**, I’ve built scalable, production-grade systems in **Java, Spring Boot, .NET, and AWS**.